polyquantique/polyquantique.github.io/team.md

 * [Martin Houde](https://scholar.google.ca/citations?user=aYXaUicAAAAJ&hl=en&oi=ao) was postdoc in our group up to 2026 → Quantum Scientist at [NordQuantique](https://www.nordquantique.ca/en/home).
 * [Karthik Chinni](https://scholar.google.ca/citations?user=q71Ff1kAAAAJ&hl=en&oi=ao) was postdoc in our group up to 2026 → Research Associate at the [National Research Council of Canada](https://chemphys.ca/khabat-heshami/).
 * Yanic Cardin completed his M.Sc.A. in our group in 2026 → Ph.D. student at [École normale supérieure - PSL](https://www.ens.psl.eu).
+* Marius Trudeau completed his M.Sc.A. in our group in 2026.
+* Kevin Giraldo was a Mitacs summer intern in 2026 → undergrad student at [Universidad del Valle](https://www.univalle.edu.co).
+* Felipe Quitian Gallego was a Mitacs summer intern in 2026 → undergrad student at [Universidad de Antioquia](https://www.udea.edu.co).